 Do I have to have experience at doing LingComm?

 No!
 You just have to have a good idea that you can realistically make happen.
+However, you probably have experiences from other areas in your life that you might be able to draw on.
 Everyone has to start their lingcomm career somewhere, so maybe this will be your start!

 Can I apply for an existing project?